 Most search begins with a pain point.
 Something the user is trying to solve.
 For example, they are hungry (pain point).
 So, they go online looking for a solution (intent).
 They may type in something like “pizza near me.”
-Google then considers keywords such as “pizza” and matches it with other information such as their location and past preferences to deliver the most relevant search engine response to their inquiry.
+Google then considers keywords such as “pizza” and matches them with other information such as their location and past preferences to deliver the most relevant search engine response to their inquiry.
 If we have done a good job, we have developed search-friendly and local content to increase our customer’s likelihood of ranking on Google (SEO).

 Continually Learning from Our Mistakes